 Thin Veneer Corner Options

-This video details how 90° natural stone thin veneer corners are made as well as some of the more unique applications: keystones, archways, header details, recessed windows, rounded windows, wall caps, and more.
-It also discusses how to install 45°/135° corners.
-It discusses the weaving vs. miter cutting methods and shows examples of both installations.
+This video details how 90 degree natural stone thin veneer corners are made as well as some of the more unique applications: keystones, archways, header details, recessed windows, rounded windows, wall caps, and more.
+It also discusses how to install 45° and135° corners as well as weaving vs. miter cutting methods and shows examples of various installations.

 Topics Covered in this Video: